chago1991/Ansible-K8S/README.md

 ## How it works:

-It contains 3 ansible roles.
-Assigning nodes to the ansible inventory groups to install related software, and set up configuration, to make the nodes to the roles of the K8S cluster.
+Assign a K8S node to an Ansible Inventory Group (Ansible Inventory File - hosts).
+The Ansible Playbook (deploy-cluster.yaml) will apply a related role(s) to the node to install corresponding software and set up associated configurations.

 ```
 .